 The parent or student desires to sing or play music that contains cursing/profane words or subject matter.

 A STUDENT WILL BE DISMISSED FROM LESSONS IMMEDIATELY IF: The student bites, hits, attacks, threatens bodily harm or kicks a teacher, piano, or another student

 · Damages or threatens to damage private property belonging to anyone while on studio property

 Each year we schedule two recitals (one in December and one in May).

 · There is a Recital Fee of $30 per student (2 or more is $25 each)

 · Many students practice and work on their recital pieces which are a motivational force for your child and an opportunity for them to shine for you.

 · Students are encouraged to participate if their teacher/parent believe they are ready.

 · All recital pieces must be approved by the teacher and parent prior to being placed in the program.

 This is an optional choice for students: Studio 237 is a member of the FFMC under the Choctaw Bay Music Club of Niceville FL.
 A Junior Music Student Festival sponsored by FFMC is held every February in Niceville FL.
 Students perform two compositions before two judges, receive graded evaluations, certificates, and points towards trophies.
-Students passing their district level may also participate in the State Competition.
-Students begin to prepare 2 pieces at least 5 months prior to this event on instruments such as piano, guitar, voice, drums, and string instruments.
-Festival registration fees and application are due by November 1st and are nonrefundable.
+Students begin to prepare 2 pieces about 5 months prior to this event on instruments such as piano, guitar, voice, drums, and string instruments.
+Festival application fees ($25 for one event) are due by November 1st and are nonrefundable.
 Students of all levels may enter.
 Ask Lisa Cyr about participating (Festival will be held on Feb 8, 2020).
 Those parents desiring their student to perform in Piano Guild auditions will be prepared to do so for May 2020.